kawamataryo/deno-api-exapmle-with-servest/README.md

-# Sandbox for deno
+# RESTful API exapmle with Deno and Servest

+This is an RESTfull API example with deno and servest.

 ## Get started

-### start server
-Start server with deno.
+After clone this repository, start api server.

 ```bash
 $ deno run --allow-net src/main.ts
 ```

-Request with cURL.
+Request with cURL or [VSCode REST API](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 ```bash
 # get all posts